BOULDER WEEKLY: A star-studded week at CU

-It will be a week of superstars in Boulder.
+It will be a week of superstars in Boulder, from Deborah Voigt to CU Boulder’s own superstars, the Takács Quartet.

 First will be famed Wagnerian soprano Deborah Voigt, presenting her one-woman show Voigt Lessons at Macky Auditorium on Saturday.
 Then the University of Colorado Boulder’s own superstars, the Takács String Quartet, begin a spring series of concerts in Grusin Hall with some of the stars from the CU Boulder music faculty Sunday and Monday.
 And next Wednesday, Feb.
 22, Yo-Yo Ma presents a concert in Macky that, alas for latecomers, has been sold out for months.